inalireza/needinstall/README.md

-### This For List of pkg and app need to install after change OS and all need me thing
+dadasq### This For List of pkg and app need to install after change OS and all need me thing
 ------

 ### tee use save result any comend to text file